yhw086/PowerOutageClassifier/README.md

 **Model Construction**:
 The necessary encodings for the nominal data were performed using OneHotEncoder.
 The quantitative features were kept as they were.
-With the above transformers for each of the features, we used a ColumnTransformer to allocate a OneHotEncoder transformer and a "passthrough" for the numerical columns separately, and combined with a DecisionTreeClassifier as our binary-class classifier in one Pipeline object as our baseline model.
+With the above transformers for each of the features, we used a ColumnTransformer to allocate a OneHotEncoder transformer and a "passthrough" for the numerical columns separately, and combined with a DecisionTreeClassifier as our binary-class classifier in one make_pipeline object as our baseline model.

 **Model Performance**:
-The model achieved a training accuracy of approximately 99.9% and a testing accuracy of about 68.4%.
+The model achieved a training accuracy of approximately 99.9% and a testing accuracy of about 69.8%.
 While the high training accuracy suggests that the model has learned from the data effectively, the lower testing accuracy indicates that the model may not generalize as well to unseen data.
 This discrepancy suggests that the model might be overfitting the training data.

-Our base_line_model has an F1 score of 0.6 on the test data set which indicates that the model has a moderate balance between precision and recall.
+Our baseline model has an F1 score of 0.61 on the test data set which indicates that the model has a moderate balance between precision and recall.
 This score suggests that the model is somewhat effective at classifying the positive class (in this case, 'severe weather') but also has room for improvement.
+The model has a recall of 0.69 and a precision of 0.55, which also reflects a moderate performance.

 ![confusion matrix1](confusion_matrix1.png)

-Looking at the confusion matrix, we have 200 true negatives (TN) and 105 true positives (TP), which means the model correctly identified 200 cases as not severe weather and 105 cases as severe weather.
-However, there are 89 false positives (FP) and 49 false negatives (FN).
-The number of false negatives implies that the model missed 49 cases of severe weather, while the false positives indicate that 89 cases were incorrectly predicted as severe weather.
-This confusion matrix and the F1 score combined suggest that the model is better at identifying 'non-severe weather' instances than 'severe weather' ones.
+Looking at the confusion matrix, we have 202 true negatives (TN) and 107 true positives (TP), which means the model correctly identified 202 cases as not severe weather and 107 cases as severe weather.
+However, there are 87 false positives (FP) and 47 false negatives (FN).
+The number of false negatives implies that the model missed 47 cases of severe weather, while the false positives indicate that 87 cases were incorrectly predicted as severe weather.
+This confusion matrix and the F1 score combined suggest that the model is better at identifying 'non-severe weather' instances than 'severe weather' ones and the model needs to improve accuracy.

 A focus on reducing both false positives and false negatives would help improve the model’s F1 score.
-We will be using feature engineering, hyperparameter tuning and a different model to improve upon our base_line model.
+We will be using feature engineering, hyperparameter tuning and a different model to improve upon our baseline model.

 ---
 ## Final Model